Step-by-Step Guide to Purchasing a HUD Home Successfully

 Step 8: Schedule a Home Inspection and Appraisal

-Although inspections aren’t required by HUD, you should absolutely schedule one.
-HUD does provide a Property Condition Report, but it’s not a substitute for a detailed inspection by a professional hired by you.
+Although HUD doesn’t require inspections, you should always schedule one.
+HUD provides a Property Condition Report, but it never replaces a full inspection performed by a professional you hire.

-An inspection can uncover necessary repairs or safety issues, and this is your one chance to walk away if the home isn’t what you expected.
-If you’re financing the purchase, your lender will also order an appraisal to confirm the home’s value before issuing final approval.
+A thorough inspection can reveal needed repairs or safety concerns, and this step gives you the chance to walk away if the home doesn’t meet your expectations.
+If you’re using financing, your lender will also order an appraisal to verify the home’s value before granting final approval.
+Both the inspection and appraisal help you confirm that the property truly fits your budget and your long-term plans.

 Step 9: Finalize Your Mortgage and Prepare for Closing